-If you work in a living space rather than a room devoted exclusively for an office, it’s helpful when your work table is mobile.
+If you work in a living area rather than a room devoted exclusively for an office, it’s helpful when your work table is mobile.
+Casters help!

 This beautifully designed study below does not feel ‘office-y’ at all, and the work area blends seamlessly.

 I tend to move around and am comfy working just about anywhere since my work doesn’t require file cabinets or office supplies.
-I decided I’m going to get one of those standing desks so stay tuned to see what I choose!
+What a discovery when I found one of those modern standing desks!
+Read this to see what I chose!

-I enjoy changing it up and working wherever the view is inspiring.
+I enjoy changing it up and working wherever the view is inspiring and the distractions minimal.

 So sometimes I’ll get cozy in the kitchen and enjoy watching woodland creatures or snow fall outside.

-You can see my good looking desk chair on this mood board, and it is even better in person and only appears expensive:
+You can see my good looking desk chair on this mood board below.
+It looks great with my lift desk when I want to sit rather than stand, and it is even better in person and only appears expensive: